MuzammilAhmed14/PowerBI-Projects/README.md

-# 📊 Power BI Projects Portfolio
+# 📊 Power BI Projects

 Welcome to my **Power BI Portfolio** — a curated collection of analytical projects designed to convert raw data into actionable business insights.